MicrosoftDocs/memdocs/memdocs/intune/protect/windows-laps-policy.md

 ## Manually rotate passwords

-You can use the Intune [device action](../remote-actions/device-management.md) of **Rotate local admin password** to manually rotate a devices password independent of the rotation schedule set by the devices LAPS Policy.
+LAPS policy includes a schedule for automatically rotating account passwords.
+In addition to a scheduled rotation, you can use the Intune [device action](../remote-actions/device-management.md) of **Rotate local admin password** to manually rotate a devices password independent of the rotation schedule set by the devices LAPS Policy.

 To use this device action, your account must have the **Rotate local admin password** permission that is part of the **Remote tasks** category.
 See [Role based access controls for LAPS](../protect/windows-laps-overview.md#role-based-access-controls-for-laps).